MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/sensors/testing-MALT-system-brightness-and-color.md

 ---
-title: Testing System Brightness Response
+title: Testing System Brightness and Color
 description: This topic provides instructions on how to use the MALT (Microsoft Ambient Light Tool) as a light testing solution. ms.date: 12/13/2018 ms.localizationpriority: medium
 ---

-# Testing System Brightness and Color Response
+# Testing System Brightness and Color

 This topic provides instructions on how to test system brightness response by using the MALT (Microsoft Ambient Light Tool) tool.